 - Pay with a credit card and leave a tip (not all cleaning companies allow this, ask first).

-- After work, give the tip to your housekeepers.
+- After work, give a tip to your housekeepers.

 - Pay your housekeeper’s gratuity by writing them a check.